grunwaldlab/phytophthora_id/README.md

 phytophthora_id
 ===============

 Webpage of Phytophthora ID of the Grunwald lab.

-**READ FIRST:** This is NOT the Genotype-ID shiny module created by the Grunwald lab, in case you want to see it, go to [Genotype-ID webpage](https://github.com/Tabima/Genotype-ID)
+It contains both the website pages and the shiny-server files for Genotype-ID.

 Contents
 -----------------